 Depression and Triumph

-Nearly ninety years ago, in 1919, the dream of a dedicated group of Polish immigrants in the Bristol area was realized when the parish of Saint Stanislaus Kostka was dedicated.
+In 1919, the dream of a dedicated group of Polish immigrants in the Bristol area was realized when the parish of Saint Stanislaus Kostka was dedicated.
 At last, the Polish people had their own parish and their own priest, Reverend George Bartlewski, who would remain as their pastor for 49 years.
-The close-knit community, having built a rudimentary basement church in 1920, also built a parish school in the difficult Depression year of 1930, staffed by a Polish order, the Sisters of Saint Joseph of the Third Order of Saint Francis, who even lived in the school until a convent could be built later on.
-Church organizations flourished; Polish customs were celebrated even as the community began to integrate fully into the adopted country and welcome American citizens.
-A new dream emerged, that of transforming the humble and simple “basement church” into a larger building.
-When the dream became reality in 1956, a beautiful new church was dedicated, but not on the foundation of the early building, which was unable to support the modified Gothic structure and had to be demolished.
+Along with this rudimentary “basement” church, this close-knit community also built a parish school in the difficult Depression year of 1930.
+Staffed by a Polish order, the Sisters of Saint Joseph of the Third Order of Saint Francis, the sisters even lived in the school until a convent could later be built.